Graduate Aptitude Test in Engineering: Eligibility

 There is no age limit criterion defined by the exam conducting authority to appear in GATE.

 Disciplines, structure, syllabus, and marking scheme

 Disciplines

-At present, GATE is conducted in the following 29 disciplines.
+At present, GATE is conducted in the following 30 disciplines.
 A candidate can select any one or two of these subjects relevant to his/her discipline.

-From 2022, 2 new papers were introduced.
+From 2022, 2 new papers were introduced: GE (Geomatics Engineering) and NM (Naval Architecture and Marine Engineering).